SladeTheGhost/SladeTheGhost.github.io/README.md

 # SladeTheGhost.github.io
-#if i write here it should show up on the site
+#writing here does not show up on the site
+#this is for telling people how stuff works